 During June, enjoy the beautiful purple blooms of the Catawba rhododendron.
 This heath bald doesn't have any large trees.
 Instead, you'll find shrubs (like rhododendron and mountain laurel) and even blueberry bushes.
 Look for the trail sign in the parking area.
 The trail is easy to follow.
 As you walk up the hill, stop to admire the twisted birch tree that has created a bonsai-look (great photo spot).
 This tree tells the story of the harsh weather on this peak, especially in the winter.

-Near the top, you'll see a bench where the trail forks for the summit and lower overlook.
+Near the top, the trail forks for the summit and lower overlooks.
 Since the hike is short, you should see both!
-The summit overlook has three small areas with rock walls to sit and enjoy.
-Don't venture past the rock walls since there is fragile, endangered species here in this sensitive habitat.
-From the summit overlook, you will see our favorite mountain view in North Carolina.
+The summit overlook has three small areas with rock walls to sit and enjoy our favorite mountain view in North Carolina.
+Don't venture past the rock walls since there are fragile, endangered species here in this sensitive habitat.
 To the north, you can see Mount Mitchell.
-To the west, you can even see I-26 as it crosses Tennessee.
+To the west, you see I-26 as it crosses Tennessee.
 To the south, look down at the Blue Ridge Parkway visitor center for Craggy Gardens and look across at the Craggy picnic shelter (another fun hike).
 To the east, look down at Asheville's water reservoir, North Fork.

 While this lofty hike is only 24 miles from downtown Asheville, it can often be 15-20 degrees cooler.
 The weather can change quickly.
 If you are greeted by low clouds and fog, wait a bit.
-The weather can change rapidly.
 This section of the Parkway is closed much of the winter, so the hike is not accessible then.